mocklis/mocklis.docs/source/extensions/index.rst

 How Mocklis works
 =================

-An interface in C# can contain four different types of members, events, methods, properties and indexers, however each of them is just syntactic suger over one or two method calls.
+An interface in C# can contain four different types of members: events, methods, properties and indexers.
+However each of them is just syntactic suger over one or two method calls.
 In Mocklis we represent each of them with a generic interface which encapsulates these method calls.